Phluxor has two contexts,

 }

-only Phluxor\ActorSystem\ActorContext
+only Phluxor\ActorSystem\ActorContext.

 Supervision provides methods for controlling the lifecycle of child actors under supervision of the current actor